Horea94/Fruit-Images-Dataset/readme.md

 Folder [test-multiple_fruits](test-multiple_fruits) contains images with multiple fruits.
 Some of them are partially covered by other fruits.
 This is an excelent test for real-world detection.

 Folder [src/image_classification](src/image_classification) contains the python code for training the neural network.
+It uses the TensorFlow 2.0 library.

-It uses the TensorFlow library.
+Folder [src/image_classification_tf_1.8.0](src/image_classification_tf_1.8.0) contains the old version of the python code for training the neural network.
+It uses the TensorFlow 1.8.0 library.

 Folder [src/utils](src/utils) contains the C++ code used for extracting the fruits or vegetables from background.